 The report on the EIS or IAR may also recommend conditions and requirements relating to:

-- a community infrastructure designation under the SPA
+- a community infrastructure designation under the planning act

 - approvals under other legislation that require the preparation of an EIS or a similar statement.